Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Automatic Search Intervals

-as the restricted edf.
-The result shows that redf is a monotonically decreasing function of $\rho$.
-As $\rho \to -\infty$, redf increases to $q$.
-As $\rho \to +\infty$, redf decreases to 0.
-Given this one-to-one matching between $\rho$ and redf, it is clear that choosing the optimal $\rho$ is equivalent to choosing the optimal redf.
-Such observation is enlightening.
-While it is difficult to see what $[\minrho,\maxrho]$ is wide enough for grid search, it is easy to see what $[\minredf,\maxredf]$ is adequate.
+The relation between $\rho$ and {\REDF} is enlightening.
+Although it is difficult to see what $[\minrho,\maxrho]$ is wide enough for searching for $\rho$, it is easy to see what $[\REDF_{\min},\REDF_{\max}]$ is adequate for searching for \REDF.
 For example,

 with a small $\kappa$ are reasonable.
-We interpret $\kappa$ as a coverage parameter as $[\minredf,\maxredf]$ covers $1 - 2\kappa$ of $[0, q]$.
-In practice, $\kappa = 0.01$ is good enough, in which case, $[\minredf,\maxredf]$ covers 98\% of $[0, q]$.
+We interpret $\kappa$ as a coverage parameter, as $[\REDF_{\min},\REDF_{\max}]$ covers $100(1 - 2\kappa)$\% of $[0, q]$.
+In practice, $\kappa = 0.01$ is good enough, in which case $[\REDF_{\min},\REDF_{\max}]$ covers 98\% of $[0, q]$.
 It then follows that $\minrho$ and $\maxrho$ satisfy

 and can be solved for via root-finding.
-As $\textrm{redf}(\rho)$ is differentiable, we may use Newton's method for this task.
-See Algorithm \ref{algorithm: root-finding} for an implementation for a general root-finding problem $g(x) = 0$.
+As $\REDF(\rho)$ is differentiable, we can use Newton's method.
+See Algorithm \ref{algorithm: root-finding} for an implementation of this method for a general root-finding problem $g(x) = 0$.

+It should be pointed out that Algorithm \ref{algorithm: root-finding} is not fully automatic.
+To make it work, we need an initial $\rho$ value, as well as a suitable $\delta_{\max}$ for bounding the size of a Newton step (which helps prevent overshooting).
+This is not easy, though, since we don't know a sensible range for $\rho$ (in fact, we are trying to find such a range).
+We will come back to this issue in the next section.
+For now, let's discuss the strength and weakness of this approach.

-Note that the search interval $[\minrho, \maxrho]$ is purely derived from redf.
-As redf does not depend on $y$ values or smoothness selection criteria, the interval depends on neither $y$ values nor criteria.
-This is a nice property and an advantage of our method.
-We call this novel idea the redf-oriented thinking, contrary to the convention which finds a new interval whenever $y$ values or criterion change.
+The interval $[\minrho, \maxrho]$ is back-transformed from \REDF.
+As is stressed in Section \ref{section: penalized B-splines}, {\EDF} (and thus \REDF) does not depend on $y$ values or the choice of the smoothness selection criterion; neither does the interval.
+This is a nice property.
+It is also an advantage of our method, for there is no need to find a new interval when $y$ values or the criterion change.
+We call this idea of back-transformation the \REDF-oriented thinking.

-However, the interval comes with a downside.
-It is computationally expensive due to the $O(p^3)$ costs in the eigendecomposition for $(\lambda_j)_1^{q}$.
-Section \ref{section: penalized B-splines} shows that solving PLS along with grid search only involves $O(Np^2)$ complexity, so when $p$ is big, finding the interval is even more costly than the subsequent grid search.
+Nevertheless, the interval is computationally expensive.
+To get $(\lambda_j)_1^{q}$, an eigendecomposition at $O(p^3)$ cost is needed.
+Section \ref{section: penalized B-splines} shows that solving PLS along with grid search only has $O(Np^2)$ cost.
+Thus, when $p$ is big, finding the interval is even more costly than the subsequent grid search.
 This is unacceptable and we need a better strategy.